Cumulants asymptotics for the zeros counting measure of real Gaussian processes: Basics and notations

 Thus, $\x_{\,a\mid A} = (x_b)_{b\leq a}$. \paragraph{Basis of polynomials adapted to the divided difference}\strut\jump

 For $\x_A\in \R^A$ we define the polynomial

 For any subset $B$ of $A$, the family $(P^b_{\x_B})_{b\in B}$ is a basis of the space $\R^B[X]$ and we will always equip the space $\R^B[X]$ with this basis. \begin{remark} The family $(P^a_{\x_A})_{a\in A}$ is a family of monic polynomials of increasing degrees.
-Thus, if we equip $A$ with another total order, the transformation matrix is of determinant $\pm 1$ and depends continuously on the quantities $(x_a-x_b)_{a,b\in A}$.
-It justifies in the following why the the order can be chosen arbitrarily. \end{remark} A direct induction based on Lemma \ref{Lemma06} implies the following lemma. \begin{lemma} Let $\x_A\in U^A\setminus \Delta$.
+Thus, if we equip $A$ with another total order, the underlying transformation matrix is of determinant $1$ and the coefficients are polynomial quantities in $(x_i-x_j)_{i,j\in A}$.
+It justifies in the following why the order can be chosen arbitrarily. \end{remark} A direct induction based on Lemma \ref{Lemmater06} implies the following lemma. \begin{lemma} Let $\x_A\in U^A$.
 Then

 \end{lemma}

 The finite differences of $f$ are thus the coefficients of the Lagrange interpolation polynomial in the basis $(P^a_{\x_A})_{a\in A}$.
 We define